Help & Frequently Asked Questions

 What if I forget my Online Banking Login ID or password?

 If you forget your Login ID or password, you should call Customer Service at (580) 562-4871.

 What kind of computer equipment and software do I need for Online Banking?

-A computer, a modem (28.8 or higher recommended), Internet access and a 128-bit encrypted browser - Google Chrome 30 or higher or Microsoft Internet Explorer 10 or higher.
+A computer, Internet access and a 256-bit encrypted browser - Latest version of Google Chrome or Microsoft Edge.